 These prescription drugs, over the counter medications, and illegal drugs can have an effect on motor skills, alertness, concentration, and judgment.
 Because operating a motor vehicle safely requires unimpaired attention, Arizona law designates these substances as illegal for drivers.
 There has been recent confusion about the role medicinal marijuana plays in drug-related DUIs, but even when used as a prescription, the Arizona DUI drug laws consider marijuana unsafe for consumption before and during driving.
 A medical marijuana card is not a suitable defense for a charge of driving under the influence of drugs.

-The rate of arrests for drug-related DUIs has increased steadily over the last few years, according to the Governor’s Office of Highway Safety.
+The rate of arrests for drug-related DUIs has increased steadily over the last few years, according to the a report by the Governor’s Office of Highway Safety.
 In 2008, only 694 charges of DUIs related to drugs were issued.
 In 2012, this swelled significantly to 4,504 charges for driving under the influence of drugs.
 Data is still being collected for last year, but in just the first half of 2013, 2,048 charges for driving under the influence of drugs were issued in Arizona.
 This marked increase shows how Arizona authorities have responded to changes in the legal system.
 Furthermore, how technology has made it possible to test for drugs in the driver’s system, and use the information to convict them of a DUI.
 An experienced Phoenix attorney specializing in driving under the influence of drugs, can help contest these findings.

-Even though testing procedures have improved, mistakes are often made by undertrained officers.
+Even though testing procedures have improved, mistakes are often made by under-trained officers.
 Scott Stewart at the Stewart Law Group are well-versed in Arizona law related to drug use and driving, and will help you get the best possible outcome.
 With over 15 years of combined experience, Scott David Stewart and his team will work with you to acquire the lowest sentencing available.
 Fill out a FREE case evaluation to see what your legal options are and how we can help deliver the results you want.
 Our Phoenix drug related DUI attorneys can help you fight this charge.